 Parameter Description ACL Name Enter the access list name that will be used here.
 This name can be up to 32 characters long.
+Refer to ACL > ACL Access List .
 Interface Name Enter the interface name that will be used here.
 This name can be up to 12 characters long.
+Refer to L3 Features > Interface .